wp-plugins/woo-widget-product-slideshow/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/products-page/woocommerce/woocommerce-widget-product-slideshow/#help) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.1 - 2012/12/01 =

+* Fixed: Use Relative File Path of image instead of using Image URL's.
+This fix is for  servers that have disabled URL file-access in parameter of getimagesize function.

 = 1.0 - 2012/11/06 =